MicrosoftDocs/quantum-docs/articles/hybrid-computing-concepts.md

 All quantum computing is hybrid in some sense.
 The earliest quantum systems used classical processes to send instructions to the quantum computer, and receive and process the resulting data. *Hybrid quantum computing* refers to the tight and symbiotic integration between classical and quantum processors, such that computations and results are shared back and forth in real time during the run of a program.
 For example, classical computing is often faster and more efficient than quantum computing for certain tasks, such as data processing and analysis, while quantum computing performs better for certain types of optimization and simulation problems.

-This article describes three techniques that are necessary for hybrid quantum computing:
+This article describes four techniques that are necessary for hybrid quantum computing:

 - Mid-circuit measurement
 - Qubit re-use
+- Error mitigation
 - Quantum error correction

 ## Mid-circuit measurement